Index

 The Fine Print - What am I agreeing to by competing in Wege Prize?

-Teams can be composed of a mix of undergraduate, graduate, and post-graduate students if they so choose.
+Be currently enrolled in a undergraduate, graduate, or post-graduate degree program program at a college, university, or equivalent institution of higher education anywhere in the world.
+(Teams can be composed of a mix of undergraduate, graduate, and post-graduate students if they so choose.)

 The Challenge

-We need to design products to be reused, repaired, re-manufactured, or, better yet: kept in circulation and out of the landfill.
+Design products to be reused, repaired, and re-manufactured, and we need to keep materials in circulation and out of the landfill.

 Innovative – providing unique value and exploring untapped potential

-Viable - demonstrating the potential for marketability, profitability, and financial sustainability
+Viable – with potential for marketability, profitability, and financial sustainability

-Scaleable - effectively contribute to expanding the circular economy at a global level
+Scaleable – effectively contributing to expanding the global circular economy

 Systemic – accounting for the way in which parts of a system both influence each other and work as a whole

-Human centered - includes demonstrated research and consideration of the user and any affected communities in all aspects of the design
+Human-Centered – demonstrating research-driven consideration of users and any affected stakeholders in all aspects of the solution

 Judging Criteria

-Through the competition, teams will be judged on the following criteria:
+Teams will be judged on the following criteria throughout Wege Prize:

 To what depth have you identified, studied and analyzed the problem?